Oil Burning in Your Car? Here are the Top 5 Reasons and Fixes

 3. PCV system malfunction

-A malfunctioning Positive Crankcase Ventilation (PCV) system is another possible cause of oil burning in a car’s engine.
-The PCV system is designed in such a way it removes harmful gases from the engine’s crankcase.
-It also recirculates them back into the intake manifold, and then burn them in the combustion chamber.
-This process helps reduce harmful emissions and maintain optimal engine performance.
+A faulty Positive Crankcase Ventilation (PCV) system can also cause engine oil burning.
+The engine crankcase’s PCV system removes harmful gases.
+They are recirculated into the intake manifold and burned in the combustion chamber.
+This reduces emissions and optimises engine performance.

 Signs of a PCV system issue

-Symptoms of a malfunctioning PCV system include Excessive Oil Consumption, Visible Exhaust Smoke, Poor Engine Performance, Increased Emissions, and Oil Leaks,
+Excessive Oil Consumption, Visible Exhaust Smoke, Poor Engine Performance, Increased Emissions, and Oil Leaks are PCV system problems.

 4. Excessive engine wear

 Follow your vehicle’s maintenance routine, including frequent oil changes, high-quality lubricants, and immediate performance issues, to prevent excessive engine wear and related issues.
-Maintaining and repairing your engine will extend its life and improve its performance.
+Engines last longer with regular maintenance.

 5. Incorrect oil grade

-Using an oil grade that is too thin may cause the oil to pass through engine seals and piston rings more easily, leading to oil burning in the combustion chamber.
-This can result in increased oil consumption, visible exhaust smoke, and reduced engine performance.
+Thin oil grades can pass through engine seals and piston rings, causing oil burning in the combustion chamber.
+Increased oil consumption, exhaust smoke, and engine performance can result.

 Diagnosing the cause of oil burning involves a systematic approach to inspecting various engine components and systems.